 Yes.
 You can clear the profile and retrain from scratch at any time.
 Useful if your brand voice has evolved significantly.

-Is my content data used to train other users' models?
+Is my content used to train other users' models?

 No. Your voice profile is private to your account.
-Content you provide for training is used exclusively to build your voice profile and is never shared with or used to improve other users' profiles.
+Content you provide for training is used only to build your profile, and is never shared with or used to improve other users' profiles.

 Related free tools